Hawawou/stereotypical_bias_LM/README.md

 LLMs are useful in healthcare because they give fast access to medical knowledge.
 But if they use biased information, they might make unfair decisions.
 Our study aims to:
 - Find and measure biases in medical language models.
 - Compare general and medical AI models to see which are more biased.
-- Suggest ways to reduce bias in AI medical assistance.

 ---